JShollaj/AWS-Machine-Learning/AWS MLE Study Guide.md

 ### **[Hyperparameter Tuning](https://neptune.ai/blog/hyperparameter-tuning-in-python-complete-guide)**

-- Hyperparameter tuning - determining the right combination of hyperparameters that maximizes the model performance.
+- Hyperparameter tuning determines the right combination of hyperparameters that maximizes the model performance.

+- Main Hyperparameter tuning methods:

+  - GridSearchCV (a grid of possible values tried in order).
+Very slow, but the best performing.

+  - RandomizedSearchCV (grid of possible values for hyperparameters but each iteration tries a random combination of hyperparameters from this grid).
+Faster, but lower accuracy.

+  -